Carbon Fiber Fins For Freediving – The Basics

 Fin Stiffness Differences

-Most carbon fiber fin manufactures make two to three different fins stiffnesses for their carbon fiber fins.
-Every manufacturer has some differences compared to the other manufacturers on the different stiffness of their fins.
-By that we mean that one manufacturers soft fins can be a different stiffness than another manufacturers soft fins.
+Most carbon fiber fin manufactures make two to three different fin stiffnesses for their carbon fiber fins.
+The problem is, every manufacturer measures stiffness differently and arbitrarily.
+What that means is that one manufacturer's soft fins can be a different true stiffness than another manufacturer's soft fins.
 The same goes for medium and hard stiffness fins.
 These differences can make it challenging for a diver to decide between one brand or another.
-With that being said, the difference between one brand and another may be noticeable, but they should not be significant enough to dramatically impact your diving.
-Getting the right overall stiffness will impact your dives though.
+With that being said, the difference between one brand and another may be noticeable, but not significant enough to dramatically impact your diving.

 Choosing the Right Stiffness Carbon Fiber Fins for You

-The biggest factors for picking the right stiffness blades for you comes down to your weight and size.
-The bigger you are the stiffer your fins should be.
-Every manufacturer will have recommendations based on height and weight what stiffness blades would work best for you.
-Not everyone fits in a perfect box.
+The biggest factors for picking the right stiffness blades for you are your weight and size.
+The general rule is that the bigger you are, the stiffer your fins should be.
+Every manufacturer will have recommendations based on height and weight what stiffness blades would work best for you, and not everyone fits in a perfect box.
 Most manufacturers will say that if you are under 170 pounds (77 Kg) soft blades are your best option.
-Between 170 (77 Kg) and 210 pounds (95 Kg) medium blades are a better option.
-Above 210 pounds hard blades are recommended.
-If you are near the edge of any of these ranges it can be a personal preferences.
-If you have lower body injuries you may want to go with a softer blade.
-People with strong legs you may want to move up on the stiffness to move through the water more efficiently.
+If you're between 170 (77 Kg) and 210 pounds (95 Kg) medium blades are a better option.
+If you're above 210 pounds, hard blades are a good choice.
+If you are near the edge of any of these ranges, normally the fin you choose will be up to personal preference.
+If you have lower body injuries, you may want to go with a softer blade.
+People with strong legs may want to move up on the stiffness to move through the water more efficiently.